krishna-govarthini/nostra/README.md

 ## 🚀 Project Features

-- **Responsive Layout** 📱
-  The site is designed with responsiveness in mind, ensuring a seamless experience on desktop, tablet, and mobile devices.
+- **Responsive Layout:** The site is designed with responsiveness in mind, ensuring a seamless experience on desktop, tablet, and mobile devices.

-- **Interactive Banner** 🎉
-  Click on the "X" mark to close the promotional content banner.
+- **Interactive Banner:** Click on the "X" mark to close the promotional content banner.

-- **Sidebar Navigation** 🍔
+- **Sidebar Navigation:**
   Open and close the sidebar by clicking the hamburger menu or the "X" icon.
 The sidebar provides easy access to other sections of the site.

-- **Like Button Toggle** ❤️🖤
-  The like button toggles between a red heart and a black heart when clicked, indicating whether a product is liked or not.
+- **Like Button Toggle:** The like button toggles between a **red heart** (filled) and a **black outline heart** when clicked, indicating whether a product is liked or not.

-- **Image Slider** ⬅️➡️
-  Navigate through images of products using the left and right buttons to view more images.
+- **Image Slider:** Navigate through images of products using the left and right buttons to view more images.

-- **Product Search** 🔍
-  Search through products by typing keywords in the search bar.
+- **Product Search:** Search through products by typing keywords in the search bar.
 It will display matching products as you type.

-- **Product Filtering** 🏷️
-  Use checkboxes to filter products by categories, showing only items that match the selected filters.
+- **Product Filtering:** Use checkboxes to filter products by categories, showing only items that match the selected filters.

 ## 🛠️ Technologies Used